City : Learning Slopes : What Employers Want

 On your CV you can show your skills by documenting your education, qualifications, work experience, and hobbies.

-Education and qualifications will be easy to demonstrate with certificates, but skills such as team work, time management, and communication, can be shown by explaining the roles you undertook during work experience or previous jobs.
+Education and qualifications will be easy to demonstrate with certificates, but skills such as team work, time management, and communication, can be shown by giving real examples, whether it's from school, work, or daily life.

 For more information about putting your skills on your CV, you can check out the CV Hothouse.

-In person you can show your skills by discussing times when you have used those skills.
+In person you can show your skills by discussing times when you have used them.
 It's a good idea to use the STAR technique when giving examples of your skills:

 - Action: What did you do specifically?
 Although they may be interested in teamwork skills you need to show how you made a difference.